iqb-berlin/testcenter/docs/pages/installation-dev.md

 The important configuration files are:

-* `.env` - This file contains sensitive information about database access and user logins
+* `.env.dev` - This file contains sensitive information about database access and user logins

 * `testcenter-frontend/src/environments/environment.ts` - Here information about accessing the backend is kept for the frontend component

-There is one important setting to be made in the generated file `docker/.env`.
+There is one important setting to be made in the generated file `.env.dev`.
-On the first line, set the variable _HOSTNAME_ to either the IP, or the hostname of the machine under which it is reachable if `localhost` does not work.
+On the first line, set the variable _HOSTNAME_ to either the IP, or the hostname of the machine under which it is reachable, in case `localhost` does not work.

 ## 3. Run